gem/oq-engine/doc/manual/oq-manual.rst

    Graphical representation of a continuous fragility model

-An example fragilitymodel comprising one discrete fragilityfunction and one continuous fragilityfunction is shown in
-Listing `[lst:input_fragility] <#lst:input_fragility>`__.
+An example *Fragility Model* comprising one discrete *Fragility Function* and one continuous *Fragility Function* is shown in Listing `[lst:input_fragility] <#lst:input_fragility>`__.

 .. container:: listing